-Non-competition. [] agrees to not engage in any rent-to-own, rental purchase, or other substantially similar business including the renting or selling of electronics, computers, appliances, residential or office furniture, and rims and tires, either directly or indirectly, for its or their own account or for another, during the Non-Compete Time and within the Non-Compete Territory specified in the Addendum, if any.
+Non-competition. [] agrees to not engage in any rent-to-own, rental purchase, or other substantially similar business including the renting or selling of rims and tires, either directly or indirectly, for its or their own account or for another, during the Non-Compete Time and within the Non-Compete Territory specified in the Addendum, if any.

-Non-Compete Time: [] agrees that the Non-Compete time will be three (3) years following the Effective Date.
+Non-Compete Time: [] agrees that the Non-Compete time will be Three (3) years following the Effective Date.